PraveenKumarRana/DBMS-Project-Desktop-App/README.md

     - Be sure to run this file initially before running any python file.

 ### /Server
-    - This file contains all the different module related to the backend.
+    - This folder contains all the different module related to the backend.

 ### /Client
-    - This file contains all the different module related to the frontend.
+    - This folder contains all the different module related to the frontend.

 ### main.py
     - This will be responsible to connect the database and connect both frontend and backent.